How to Contact an Inmate

 In most cases, the inmate mail address is different from the general institution address.
 Refer to the List of Adult Institution page and in the right column, click the name of the prison the inmate is housed.
 A list of mailing addresses will be listed at the top of that page.
 To find the contact information of the institution’s Public Information Officer see https://www.cdcr.ca.gov/public-information-officers-adult/.

-CDCR and JPay have initiated inbound electronic communications to CDCR facilities.
-All inmates will now be able to receive emails and photographs from friends and family through the JPay website (JPay Email).
-When an electronic correspondence is received, mailroom staff will print and forward the correspondence to the inmate.
-The cost of an inbound electronic communication will be one stamp per page (5,000 character maximum), and two stamps if a photograph is attached.
+CDCR and Viapath Technologies (VPT) are initiating inbound electronic communications to CDCR facilities.
+NOTE: Not all equipment has arrived to every institution.
+Print services will be activated once equipment is received.
+Once activated, all incarcerated people will be able to receive emails and photographs from friends and family through the VPT website.
+When an electronic correspondence is received at an institution without tablets deployed, mailroom staff will print and forward the correspondence to the incarcerated person.
+The cost of an inbound electronic communication (e-message, photo, or e-Card) will be $.05 each (2,000 character maximum).
+Learn more.

 Most inmates have access to telephones and can initiate outgoing collect calls.
 When corresponding with an inmate, individuals may provide a telephone number where an inmate can call them collect.
 It is up to the inmate to initiate the call.
 Phone calls are limited to 15 minutes.